Overview of Colombia's Dairy Industry

-Colombia's dairy sector is an essential part of its agricultural landscape, supported by a favorable climate and an efficient supply chain that caters to both domestic and international markets.
+Colombia's dairy sector is a key component of its agricultural framework, supported by advantageous climatic conditions and an efficient supply chain that caters to both local and international markets.

 Dairy Cattle

-Colombia is home to approximately 8 million dairy cattle spread across various regions, contributing to a resilient and reliable dairy production capacity.
+Colombia is home to approximately 8 million dairy cattle spread across various regions, providing a robust foundation for the country's reliable dairy production capabilities.

 Milk Production and Processing

-Annually, Colombia produces around 7 billion liters of milk.
-Of this total, 4.5 billion liters undergo processing, ensuring a stable supply for local consumption and international exports.
+Annually, Colombia produces around 7 billion liters of milk, with 4.5 billion liters processed to ensure a stable supply for both domestic consumption and export markets.
+The processing sector is essential for the industry's stability.

 Cheese and Milk Powder Production